Are we really “getting” Diversity and Inclusion?

 Why Diversity and Inclusion Is Like Climate Change

-Per Vessy, Diversity & Inclusion should be approached like climate change – we must think globally and collaborate with external organizations.
+Per Vessy, Diversity and Inclusion should be approached like climate change – we must think globally and collaborate with external organizations.
 The identification of why D&I is so important for us is critical too.
 Is it aligned with our values?
 Is it critical for our strategy, customers and/or brand?
 Organizations like Zoona in South Africa for whom D&I influences how they enter new markets and empower customers, and Atlassian with D&I weaved into both their values and performance management from Day 1, are really getting it right.

 Stop Focussing Just on Gender

-Sharon shared that CPL’s CEO and 42% of their board is female, but that Diversity & Inclusion has to be about much more than gender.
+Sharon shared that CPL’s CEO and 42% of their board is female, but that Diversity and Inclusion has to be about much more than gender.
 Hearing re CPL’s six D&I pillars was particularly insightful: Multicultural, Disability, LGBT+ (@BeProudCPL), Generations, Working Parents & Carers, and Gender Balance.
 Was great to hear that CPL also captures diversity of thought and work styles, for example extroversion and introversion.

 Strengths-Based Inclusion is Key